 As we near the island, I am struck by its small size.
 It consists of a shelf on one end abutting a ridge on the other.
-A thousand yards across is a generous estimate.
+A thousand meters is a generous estimate.
 The grasses on the shelf and shoulders recline, wearied by the summer heat.
 In contrast, small trees offers a blotches of dull green.
 Olive and almond, I reckon.

 As we brush against the tire, I get a good view to the reason for our visit.
 The conical roof of an ancient Armenian church—a cathedral, actually—rises from between the trees.
 It is more pleasing to the eye than I imagined.
 Its height, measuring some twenty meters, is greater than its width.
 This elegance, when coupled with time and situation, makes this landmark all the more amazing.